get-set-fetch/scraper/README.md

   - default: 0

 ### ExtractUrlsPlugin
-Extracts new (html or binary) resource urls using CSS selectors | [schema](./src/plugins/default/ExtractUrlsPlugin.ts)
+Extracts new (html or binary) resource URLs using CSS selectors | [schema](./src/plugins/default/ExtractUrlsPlugin.ts)
 - `domRead`
   - Whether or not the plugin runs in browser DOM or makes use of a DOM-like parsing library like cheerio
   - default: `true`